19. Apr. 2017

 In classrooms, windows and smooth surfaces, such as walls, ceilings and tables, reflect the spoken word.
-These hard surfaces reverberate the sound, thereby reducing the intelligibility of the speech.
+These hard surfaces reverberate the sound, and may reduce the intelligibility of the speech.
 As a result, the students have to be more concentrated to follow the lessons presented by the teacher.
 Over a longer period of time, this can lead to listener fatigue and consequently compromise the success of the study effort.
 Therefore, good speech intelligibility in classrooms is an essential goal of every school.

 XL2 and TalkBox forms dedicated Test Kit

-The NTi Audio TalkBox together with the XL2 Sound Level Meter is the measuring equipment for a fast, reliable determination of speech intelligibility in classrooms.
+The NTi Audio TalkBox together with the XL2 Sound Level Meter is the measurment system for a fast, reliable determination of speech intelligibility in classrooms.
 The TalkBox acts as an acoustic reference sound source simulating the teacher’s voice.
 Positioned at the teacher’s normal speaking place, it emits a standardized test signal according to IEC 60268-16.
 At the pupils’ desks, the XL2 determines the Speech Transmission Index (STI) within a range of 0 to 1; 1 being the perfect value.
 The measurement is performed at several typical student positions in the classroom.
 The result represents objectively the intelligibility of the teacher’s speech.
-According to the English BB93 standard, a value of at least 0.60 STI has to be achieved.
+According to the British BB93 guidance, a value of at least 0.60 STI has to be achieved.

 STIPA Test Signal with 60 and 66.5 dB available